 One of the most frustrating pest issues for restaurants is fruit and drain flies.
 They’re small, but once these annoying little buggers get established inside a restaurant, they become extremely difficult to get rid of.

 Most restaurant owners keep a clean facility and that’s what is so frustrating.
-How can there be so many annoying flies when their staff keeps every area spotless?
+How can there be so many annoying small flies when their staff keeps every area spotless?

 Because sanitation isn’t everything.

 In some cases, cleaning practices can even add to the issue.
 Every restaurant has weak or critical points – areas that create an environment ideal for flies.
 Find your weak points and then put together a program that achieves long-term control and elimination.

 The first step is easy, where are you finding the flies?
 Fruit and drain flies are weak fliers and have a very short range from their breeding site.
 The average distance is about 10-15 feet from the breeding site.
 This will help you find potential areas easily.
 If you’re finding flies by the bar, chances are that there is something by the bar, or within 10-15 of the bar that is causing the issues – not the dumpster in the back of the parking lot.